fujii/fujii.github.io/_posts/2015-10-10-cmake-best-practice.md

 ## Prefix cache entries

-Cache entry is global.
+The cache entry is global.
 Do not assume your project is the top project.
-Use prefix to avoid name conflicts.
+Use a prefix to avoid name conflicts.

 ~~~cmake
 option(hello_use_foo "Use Foo" ON)